640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-When your brain's electrical system doesn't work properly, a seizure occurs.
-Usually, your brain cells shoot off electrical impulses in a particular way.
+When your brain's electrical system doesn't work properly, a seizure can occur.
+Usually, your brain cells fire electrical impulses in a particular way.
 Certain factors can make those electrical impulses fire erratically, essentially resulting in a "short circuit" in your brain that causes a seizure.

 Seizures are classified by type and each has different symptoms.
 You may have a seizure that lasts for under a minute and causes no lasting effects, or a seizure that lasts for a few minutes and causes symptoms that last for a short time.
-Why the brain suddenly misfires and causes a seizure is not usually identified, except when it occurs in infants and older adults.
-Sometimes, health conditions, such as a tumor, a brain infection, or developmental problems, may be responsible for seizures.
+Or you may have a seizure that lasts much longer and can be a medical emergency.

 Seizures are often grouped by the amount of brain tissue that's involved.
 These are the major types of seizures: